 - Students who wish to take more than 8 semester hours must email an appeal to email@example.com.
 The appeal will be presented to the Admissions Policies and Appeals Committee.
 Students should explain and must provide documentation for any unusual hardships that they wish the committee to consider and must outline the actions they will take to ensure their academic success.
 The committee may either sustain the 8 hour limit or allow registration for more hours with one or more of the following stipulations:

 - require the repeat of courses in which the student earned a failing grade.

 Permission to take more than eight hours will be granted only under extraordinary circumstances.
 The committee's decision is final.

-If the Registration Calendar is such that a student registers before the official dismissal lists are communicated to all concerned, the student's current registration will be canceled and all paid fees refunded.
+If the Registration Calendar is such that a student registers before the official suspension notices are communicated to all concerned, the student's current registration will be canceled and all paid fees refunded.